Airbnb debuts lowest price guarantee, and what looks like a loyalty mechanism – but only for hotels

 No credit badge, no discount line — home listings get neither.
 The platform-funded credit visible on every hotel booking is absent from home inventory on the same platform.

-Where regulation has choked home supply, Airbnb is putting platform money behind hotels
+Where regulation has choked home supply, Airbnb is putting its credit behind hotels

-The markets where the credit is visible — New York City and Paris in our checks, with Airbnb’s hotel pilot footprint extending across multiple cities that share a common thread.
+The markets where Airbnb has piloted hotels — concentrated across the US and Europe — share a common thread.
 These are markets where home listings face heavy regulation, where new supply on the home side is constrained, and where Airbnb has pushed hotels hardest in response.
-The credit appearing in these markets is not random — Airbnb has the most reason to put platform money behind hotels where it cannot easily grow the home side.
+The credit appearing in these markets is not random — Airbnb has the most reason to put its credit behind hotels where it cannot easily grow the home side.

-The hotel price on Airbnb just dropped ~10% — with Airbnb-funded credit on top
+The hotel price on Airbnb just dropped ~10% — with Airbnb credit on top

 A two-night booking at the Miami Beach hotel shows $338.57 base, charges $304.71 in cash, and adds $30 in Airbnb credit toward the guest’s next stay.
 The hotel price a home listing is being compared against on the same platform has moved down roughly 10% in cash, and more if the credit gets spent.